Sleep404-Kunz/first-CTF/README.md

 ### Step 3: Gobuster dir mode enumberation

-I can then use the Gobuster scanning tool to find hidden URLS for the target ip.
+I could then use the Gobuster scanning tool to find hidden URLS for the target ip.
 This process involved running the command numerous times with multiple wordlists.
 The wordlists available in kali by default were not successful in obtaining any successful results so, following a google search of popular wordlists I used the SecLists.
 A link is provided here: [Seclist link](https://github.com/danielmiessler/SecLists/tree/master)

-The gobuster was successful wiht the CommonPHP-Filenames.txt wordlist and gave me the URL with /dashboard.php  that contained a credential for a ctfuser that will be used later on to gain initial access and foothold in the target.
+The gobuster was successful with the CommonPHP-Filenames.txt wordlist and gave me the URL with /dashboard.php  that contained a credential for a ctfuser that will be used later on to gain initial access and foothold in the target.

 ```bash
 gobuster dir -u 192.168.94.121 -w /usr/share/wordlists/SecLists/Discovery/Web-Content/Common-PHP-Filenames.txt -b 404